P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Biome Bundle O Plenty - Biomes O Plenty integration for "Biome Bundle"

 * Biome's O Plenty - A mod which adds neat biomes and livens up the world.

+* Bigger Packets Please - When too big a packet is received from the server, client disconnect with an error message.

 * Botania - An innovative natural magic themed tech mod.